Rndynt/AuthCore/docs/FEATURES.md

 - Routes are namespaced under `/admin/auth/*` and `/admin/api/*`.
 - Protects dashboard APIs via `adminAuthMiddleware` and the Better Auth admin plugin.
 - Seeded with a root account through `scripts/seed-admin.ts`.
+- Disabled in single-tenant mode because the tenant registry and admin management APIs are not initialized when `AUTH_MODE=single`.

 ### Tenant Surface